Molajo/Fieldhandler/README.md

 ### Example Usage ###

-The following example processes the 'id' field using the 'int', 'default', and 'required' field handlers.
+The following example processes the `id` field using the `int`, `default`, and `required` field handlers.
-The 'options' associative array defines two data elements: 'default' is the default value for the field, if needed;
+The `options` associative array defines two data elements: `default` is the default value for the field, if needed;
-the 'required' element with a 'true' value is used by the 'required' field handler to verify a value has been provided.
+the `required` element with a `true` value is used by the `required` field handler to verify a value has been provided.

 Chaining is supported and field handlers are processed in left-to-right order.
 The example shows how to sequence